gackall/BladeBeam/README.md

 ## Using BladeBeam

 Download the Input-Examples folder for example BladeBeam input files to copy and modify as needed for your own analyses.
-Read the User Guide for more information on the theory behind BladeBeam and instruction on how to use the program.
+Read the User Guide for more information on the theory behind BladeBeam and instructions on how to use the program.